-Centripetal force is a physical concept that plays a crucial role in kinematics and, in particular, circular motion.
+Centripetal force is a physical concept that plays a crucial role in kinematics and, in particular, in circular motion.

 Despite its importance in understanding everyday and natural phenomena, it is often misunderstood or confused with centrifugal force.

-What is centripetal force?
+Definition: What is centripetal force?

 Centripetal force is a force that acts on an object moving along a circular path.
-Its direction always points towards the center of the circle in which the object moves.
+Its direction always points towards the center of the circle in which the object is moving.
 This force is necessary to keep the object moving in a circular path instead of moving in a straight line.

 Centripetal force formula